idonotwantthisaccount/3300_Project/README.md

 ## Data Attribution
 This project uses weather data from Open-Meteo (<https://open-meteo.com/>), licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 You can view the license at <https://creativecommons.org/licenses/by/4.0/>.

-Adaptations to the data were made as follows: [describe any modifications made, if applicable].
+Adaptations to the data were made as follows: Data brought in from the API is converted as part of our user interface.
+This is so we can have values displayed in metric and imperial units.
+The changes are made to the variables for temperature, visibility, precipitation, and snow depth.

 The original data can be accessed at <https://open-meteo.com/>.